James-Lam/awesome-tools/README.md

 - iTerm - Much better than the built-in terminal, combined with oh my zsh, can customize themes, input completion, git aliases, etc., plugins can extend your terminal capabilities
 - Visual Studio Code - The most powerful human development editor, multi-language support, rich plugin ecosystem, besides development, can also write articles, trade stocks, read novels
 - Cursor - An AI-assisted programming tool that can quickly generate code, comments, documentation, etc.
+- [Datasette](https://datasette.io/) - A tool for exploring and publishing data that helps people take data of any shape, analyze and explore it, and publish it as an interactive website and accompanying API.
+Aimed at data journalists, researchers, scientists, and anyone who wants to share structured data.
+Features include exploratory data analysis, instant data publishing, rapid prototyping with JSON APIs, and a rich ecosystem of 44 tools and 154 plugins.

 ## Frontend Development